herrjemand/countries-dev/README.md

-# Devtools for -> World countries in JSON, CSV, XML and YAML.
+Devtools and data for -> World [countries@mledoze](https://github.com/mledoze/countries) in JSON, CSV, XML and YAML.
 ### By Ackermann Yuriy

 #### Hello everyone.
 For this half a year that I spend contributing to this amazing project @mledoze/countries I wrote quite a few scripts for making changes.
 Here they are, free for use, and waiting for new changes.